Male Reproductive Endocrinology

 • Stimulating bone marrow stem cells (modulating the immune system)

-• Causing cutaneous effects (ie, sebum production, hair growth)
+• Causing cutaneous effects (eg, sebum production, hair growth)

-• Causing neural effects (ie, affecting cognition, increasing libido and possibly aggression)
+• Causing neural effects (eg, affecting cognition, increasing libido, and possibly increasing aggression)

 Sexual Differentiation, Adrenarche, and Puberty

-Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are elevated at birth but fall to low levels within a few months, remaining low or undetectable throughout the prepubertal years.
-Through an unknown mechanism, blood levels of the adrenal androgens dehydroepiandrosterone (DHEA) and DHEA sulfate begin to increase several years before puberty.
+LH and FSH are elevated at birth but fall to low levels within a few months, remaining low or undetectable throughout the prepubertal years.
+Through an unknown mechanism, blood levels of the adrenal androgens DHEA and DHEA sulfate begin to increase several years before puberty.
 Their conversion to testosterone in small amounts initiates pubic and axillary hair growth (adrenarche).
 Adrenarche can occur as early as 9 or 10 years of age.

 The mechanisms that initiate puberty are unclear, although early in puberty the hypothalamus becomes less sensitive to the inhibitory effects of sex hormones.
-This desensitization increases secretion of LH and FSH, corresponding to pulsatile gonadotropin-releasing hormone (GnRH) secretion, and stimulating testosterone and sperm production.
+This desensitization increases secretion of LH and FSH, corresponding to pulsatile GnRH secretion, and stimulating testosterone and sperm production.
 In boys, the increased testosterone levels cause pubertal changes, the first of which is growth of the testes and scrotum.
 Later, penile length, muscle mass, and bone density increase; the voice deepens; and pubic and axillary hair becomes denser and thicker (see figure Puberty—when male sexual characteristics develop).
+(See Physical Growth and Sexual Maturation of Adolescents for more detail.)

 Puberty—When Male Sexual Characteristics Develop